THE OLDEN DAYS

 The More Recent Past.

 The de Derwentwater dynasty ended for want of a male heir and in 1417 the estates passed to the Radclyffe family when Elizabeth, heiress of John de Derwentwater married Sir Nicholas Radclyffe, Sheriff of Cumberland.
-The Radclyffe's were an equally ancient and noble family originating from Radclyffe tower in Lancshire before the twelfth century.
+The Radclyffe's were an equally ancient and noble family originating from Radclyffe Tower in Lancshire before the twelfth century.
 The Radclyffes took over as Lords of the Manor and retained the name Derwentwater.

-| The Derwentwater estates later expanded, with the
+The Derwentwater estates later

-marriage in about 1485 of Sir Edward
+expanded, with the marriage in about 1485 of Sir Edward Radclyffe, grandson of Sir

-to Anne Cartington, heiress to the Cartington and Claxton
+Nicholas Radclyffe of Derwentwater, to Anne Cartington, heiress to the

-estates in Northumberland including
+Cartington and Claxton estates in Northumberland

-seat of the Northumberland branch of the Radclyffes of
+became the seat of the Northumberland branch of the Radclyffes of

 Derwentwater in the mid 1500's..
-The Derwentwater branch of the
+The Derwentwater branch of the family

-Notable Derwentwater Radcliffes include Sir Richard Radcliffe
+Derwentwater Radcliffes include Sir Richard Radcliffe who was

-in 1471, became a trusted advisor to Richard III, was slain
+a trusted advisor to Richard III, was slain with him at Bosworth Field

-by Henry VII.
+VII.
 In 1688, six generations on from Sir Nicholas, Sir Francis Radclyffe was created Viscount Radclyffe and Earl of Derwentwater by James II.
 Sir Francis' grandson James Radclyffe, The third Earl of Derwentwater (1689-1716) was imprudent enough to take part in the Jacobite rebellion of 1715 and lost his head on Tower Hill.
 His estates (including Dilston Hall and the Manor of Castlerigg and Derwentwater) were attainted by the crown and subsequently given to Greenwich Hospital.
 Lord Derwentwater was held in high regard by his tenantry and is remembered in folklore.
 In 1832 Greenwich Hospital sold the Manor of Derwentwater to John Marshall Esq. of Leeds. |

-Stained Glass window in Crosthwaite Church representing the coat of arms of the Radclyffes of Derwentwater Note 1 |
+Stained Glass window in Crosthwaite Church representing the coat of arms of Dame Alice Ratcliffe of Derwentwater. |

 Footnotes and References